hungdvu1710/Final_Project/README.md

 - rightanswer
 - question
 # TODO:
-- Update user data in admin page after deleting an excercise
 - Disable test with no question and question with no answer in test page